Susan Green B.Sc. in Honours Dance and Kinesiology

 Mitzvah Technique Presenter

 Susan Green has been a Certified Mitzvah Technique Teacher since 1990, from M. Cohen-Nehemia’s, founder/director of the Mitzvah Technique Centre, first graduating class.
 She obtained an additional certification in the Mitzvah Exercise.
-As a professional modern ancer, and with a B.Sc. in Honours Dance, Susan developed postural problems which were corrected through her studies in the development and maintenance of healthy postural habits.
-She highly refined her quality of hands on work, through 25 years of continuous studies with M. Cohen-Nehemia, attaining a deep understanding of the Mitzvah Technique through active participation in its evolution.
-During these years, Susan’s dedication to learning these new approaches to hands on techniques and exercises extended to ongoing weekly attendance.
+As a professional modern dancer, and with a B.Sc. in Honours Dance, Susan developed postural problems which were corrected through her Mitzvah Technique studies in the development and maintenance of healthy postural habits.
+Susan’s posture and dance technique, performance and choreographer were transformed through the brilliant work of M. Cohen – Nehemia.
+She highly refined her quality of hands on Mitzvah Technique teaching, through 25 years of continuous studies with M. Cohen-Nehemia.
+She attained a deep understanding of the Mitzvah Technique through active participation in its evolution.
+During these years, Susan’s unique dedication to learning these new approaches to hands on techniques and exercises extended to ongoing weekly attendance.

 Susan has the authorization from M. Cohen-Nehemia to train Mitzvah Technique Teachers.
 She qualifies Mitzvah Technique Teachers in a three level teacher diploma course.
 Students develop and refine sensitivity of the hands on connection/direction for the Mitzvah Technique exercises, table work and advanced stool work.
 The quality of hands on connection/direction is a major focus of the teacher training program.
 The more refined the quality of hands on work is, the stronger the connection and the gentler the approach.

 Susan Green has a B.Sc. in Honours Dance and Kinesiology from the University of Waterloo.
-She performed with Gina Lori Dance Enterprises and the Judy Jarvis Dance and Theatre Company and as an independent dancer and choreographer.
+She studied and workshopped Lulu Sweigard’s Ideokinesis and Carol Bogg’s Effort/Shape.
+She danced professionally as a modern dancer and continues to choreograph and teach.
+Susan performed with Gina Lori Dance Enterprises and the Judy Jarvis Dance and Theatre Company and as an independent dancer and choreographer.
+She began her Mitzvah Technique studies with Amelia Itcush and continued her extensive studies with the founder/developer M. Cohen-Nehemia.
 Susan choreographed the critically acclaimed “Untitled Marking” using the Mitzvah Technique as a movement stimulus.
 She taught dance extensively through the school system and received many Ontario Arts Council Teaching Grants.
-Susan continues to choreograph and teach the dance creative process to all ages.
+Susan continues to choreograph perform and teach the dance creative process to all ages.